 Don’t criticise or denounce the reality of the experience, even if what is being said goes against your point of view, otherwise, it may result in anxiety and depression for the child, now or in years to come.

-If you as the parent are able to listen open-mindedly to your child, paying them regular attention, to note how the experience affects them over time, you will be able to determine what kind of assistance your child needs in integrating the experience.
+If you as the parent are able to listen open-mindedly to your child, paying them regular attention, to note how the experience affects them over time, you will be able to determine what kind of assistance your child needs for integrating the experience.

 It’s a bit like trying to put all the ocean into a teacup!
 It may take a child time to process the enormity of what has transpired.
 It is therefore beneficial to ask questions in a casual manner, at different times, without bombarding them.

 Don’t expose your child to anyone who is dismissive of their reality.
 Do research online.
-There are many websites on the topic of spiritual (paranormal, mystical, psychic … ) experiences.
+There are many websites on the topic of spiritual (paranormal, mystical, psychic… ) experiences.

-If you are a parent or caregiver of a child who has had a near-death experience or near-death-like experience, I recommend you view the International Association for Near-Death Studies (IANDS) website for its information on children’s NDEs and after-effects.
+If you are a parent or caregiver of a child who has had a near-death experience or near-death-like experience, I recommend you view the International Association for Near-Death Studies (IANDS) website for information on children’s NDEs and after-effects.
 You can do so by clicking here.

 You may also like to visit Dr. PMH Atwater’s website here.
 She is an NDE authority and has extensively researched and written about children’s spiritual experiences.